Ani1211999/LinkGPT_for_TAG4LP_Datasets/README.md

 bash scripts/{dataset_name}/train_linkgpt.sh
 ```

+#Not Applicable for TAG4LP datasets
 You may also download the fine-tuned models from [here](https://drive.google.com/file/d/17h3ToYyZFp9dcQ9FJjLL6KT-KvrN1BpH/view?usp=sharing
 ) and extract them into `LinkGPT/data`.
+T

 The structure of the models should look like the following tree diagram.

 ```bash
 └── models